oppia/oppia-web-developer-docs/Rules-for-making-PRs.md

 * Following the guidance in the PR checklist, add a descriptive title explaining the purpose of the PR (e.g. "Fix issue #bugnum: add a warning when the user leaves a page in the middle of an exploration.").

+> [!NOTE]
+> Ensure that your title is self-contained and describes what the PR does, since release coordinators need to understand it to compile the changelog.
+Don't just leave it at, e.g., "complete milestone 1" or "fix issue 1234".

+> [!WARNING]
-  **WARNING: If your PR only fixes a specific part of the issue, start the title with "Fix part of issue #bugnum:" instead so that the original issue is not auto-closed by GitHub when the PR is merged.**
+> If your PR only fixes a specific part of the issue, start the title with "Fix part of issue #bugnum:" instead so that the original issue is not auto-closed by GitHub when the PR is merged.

 * Write a clear description of your PR that explains why the change is being made, how the change was made, as well as any identified risks and resulting countermeasures.
 See [here](https://github.com/oppia/oppia-android/pull/4757#issue-1461272376) for a good example of what sorts of things to include.